lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 If your question pertains to scheduled jobs on Yonyou’s side (such as system backups or data synchronization), note that these are fully managed by Yonyou.
 Their internal processes are not visible to us, so we do not have details regarding job names or frequencies."

 ### business email

+Hi xxx,

+The iOS Developer Account (Account ID: [Insert Account ID if applicable]) for our mobile app project has expired.
+Vendor needs to use this account to publish a new app, so we have to renew it.
+Seeking your approval.
+Thanks.

 Dear [HOD's Name],